 ETFs vs. Mutual Funds vs. Index Funds

-The biggest difference between ETFs and a mutual fund is the ability to trade an ETF in real-time on a stock exchange, compared to purchasing a mutual fund through an investment advisor with end-of-day pricing.
-Both ETFs and Mutual funds can be index funds or have bespoke investment portfolios.
+The biggest difference between ETFs and mutual funds is the ability to trade an ETF in real-time on a stock exchange, compared to purchasing a mutual fund through an investment advisor with end-of-day prices.
+ETFs and Mutual funds can be index funds or have bespoke investment portfolios.

 Which is better, ETF or mutual fund?